open-contracting/infrastructure/docs/guidance/evaluating.md

 #### Contracting data

-Check whether the contracting data is published using OCDS (Tip: You can use the OCDS Data Review tool for this).
+Check whether the contracting data is published using OCDS.

 ```eval_rst
 .. admonition:: Tip